search icon

 The option to use AIDL for HALs in Android is now available with Android 11.
 As a result, sections of Android can be implemented without HIDL.

-When a current AIDL interface’s owner decides to stabilise it, it can be used immediately.
-It used to be necessary to generate an exact replica of the interface in HIDL.
+When a current AIDL interface’s owner decides to stabilise it, it is ready for immediate use.
+Earlier, it was necessary to generate an exact replica of the interface in HIDL.

 An AIDL interface requires two adjustments to be used between a system and a vendor: